Brain zaps aim to restore walking after spinal injury

 Summary

-This study tests whether deep brain stimulation (DBS) can improve walking in people with spinal cord injury who still have some movement but cannot walk well on their own.
-Six adults aged 22 to 70 who have been injured for at least one year will receive DBS to a brain area called the cuneiform nucleus.
-The goal is to see if it is safe and can help them walk faster and farther.
+This study tests whether deep brain stimulation (DBS) can improve walking in people with incomplete spinal cord injury.
+Six adults who have had a spinal injury for at least one year will receive DBS to a brain area called the cuneiform nucleus.
+The goal is to see if it safely helps them walk faster and farther.

 Disclaimer